Proof of concept

 How to fix?

 lodash is an utility library delivering consistency, modularity, performance, & extras.

 Affected versions of this package are vulnerable to Prototype Pollution.
-The functions
+The function

 zipObjectDeep can be tricked into adding or modifying properties of the Object prototype.
 These properties will be present on all objects.

 There are two main ways in which the pollution of prototypes occurs: